-This document applies to adult and adolescent (age 16 years and over) patients undergoing investigation for Endocrine and metabolic disorders at CHHS
+This document applies to adult and adolescent (age 16 years and over) patients undergoing investigation for Endocrine and metabolic disorders at CHS

 Patients must be referred by an Endocrinology consultant or Endocrinology Registrar.
 NB: exception- Short Synacthen Test can be referred by other medical officers and GPs.